Currents of War 2025

 Yes...
 I realize my age, but old habbits!

-Felt good getting into pixel art, I've never done much of it before.
+Felt good getting into pixel art, I really haven't done much of it before.

 Was like my highschool photoshop exploration years all over again,